What Causes Airline Award Availability Discrepancies? Factors To Understand…

 One of the best ways to maximize airline miles is to redeem on an airline other than the one you’re accruing miles with, and take advantage of award pricing sweet spots.
-There are some fantastic arbitrage opportunities out there, whether it’s redeeming avianca lifemiles for Lufthansa first class, or redeeming Virgin Atlantic Flying Club points for All Nippon Airways business class.
+There are some fantastic arbitrage opportunities out there, whether it’s redeeming Avianca Lifemiles for Lufthansa first class, or redeeming Virgin Atlantic Flying Club points for All Nippon Airways first class.

-I figured it would be worth addressing that question here in a “big picture” way.
+I figure it’s worth addressing that question here in a “big picture” way.
 What causes discrepancies in award availability between airlines, and what can be done about it?
 Below are some thoughts…

 Airlines don’t make all award space available to all partners